Old Cummer GO Station

 Old Cummer GO Station is a train and bus station in the GO Transit network located in the North York district of Toronto, Ontario, Canada.
 It is a stop on the Richmond Hill line train service and offers service to Union Station in downtown Toronto.

 In September 2004 construction began on a rehabilitated station building, providing improved lighting and providing accessible features into the station building.

+As of June 2023, the station building is currently not staffed at any time and is closed to the public, but small pedestrian shelters are available.

+The current GO schedule only has trains stopping during certain periods.
+Monday to Friday, southbound trains are only available between 6:32 and 8:32, arriving every hour.
+Northbound trains are only available 16:18 and 19:18, again arriving every hour.

 Connecting transit

-Local transit services are provided by the Toronto Transit Commission with buses along Leslie Street (every 20-30mins) and frequent services along Finch Avenue (3-4min frequency during peak).
-Stairs and a footbridge across Finch Avenue provide pedestrian access to the south end of the station platform.
+Local transit services are provided by the Toronto Transit Commission with buses along Leslie Street and frequent services along Finch Avenue (3-4 min frequency during peak).
+Express service is only available on the westbound bus stop.
+Stairs and a footbridge across Finch Avenue provide pedestrian access to the south bus stop and sidewalk.

 The Canadian, VIA Rail's train between Vancouver and Toronto Union Station, passes through Old Cummer station but does not stop.